MonamKhalid11/Gerekli/docs/en/installation.md

-# Requirements for software and computer.
+# System Requirements.
-- For the release version and the android version, any pc is suitable
+- To build release version and an Android version, any PC is suitable.
-- To build iOS applications, you need a mac.
-Better to have the latest OS and Xcode
+- To build iOS applications, you will need a Mac.
+Is preferable to have the latest OS and Xcode versions.
-- Also requires nodejs at least 8.6 and npm at least 5.0
+- Node.js at least 8.6v. and npm at least 5.0v. are also required.

-# Setting up Linux environment (pure Ubuntu 18)
+# Setting up Linux Environment (clean Ubuntu 18)
 ## NPM (6.14.8)
 1. `sudo apt install npm`
-2. `npm install -g npm` - update npm
+2. `npm install -g npm` — updates npm.

 ## NodeJs (12.18.3)
 1. `sudo apt install curl`
-2. `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.0/install.sh | bash` - install nvm
+2. `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.0/install.sh | bash` — installs NVM.
-3. `nvm install 12.18.3` - update nodejs (in this case - version 12.18.3)
+3. `nvm install 12.18.3` - updates Node.js (in this case it is version 12.18.3).

 ## React Native Cli (2.0.1)
 1. `sudo npm install -g react-native-cli`